 My instincts were correct and the salad was very satisfying.
 Though I’m not surprised as it’s hard to go wrong with creamy beans, chewy hominy, and crunchy vegetables all tossed with a bright and lively dressing.

 While I had a hard time stopping myself from sneaking bites, I did manage to bring most of it to a gathering and everyone concurred—this pinto bean and hominy salad was a keeper.
 And when you make this (and I think you should), you’ll have a fresh side dish that will be the hit of your next barbecue.
 Matter of fact, if you love pinto beans, this pinto bean and hominy salad might just become the main event.

-1 small red bell pepper, stemmed, seeded, and diced
+- 1small red bell pepper, seeded and diced

 - 1/2cupCotija chees, crumbled or 1/2 cup feta cheese, crumbled

 - In a large bowl, add the pinto beans, hominy, red onion, garlic, tomatoes, cilantro, red bell pepper, and jalapeño.
 Toss until well combined.